Chart Color Schemes

 Seymour Surrounds is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Seymour Surrounds, as evaluated at the 2016 Census, comprised 99.4% houses and 0.6% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structures were 93.6% houses and 6.4% other dwellings.
-Home ownership in Seymour Surrounds was 37.9%, with the remainder being mortgaged (39.4%) or rented (22.6%).
-The median monthly mortgage repayment was $1,733, while the median weekly rent was $265.
-Nationally, Seymour Surrounds's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Seymour Surrounds, as per the latest Census, was 99.4% houses and 0.6% other dwellings.
+In comparison, Non-Metro Vic had 93.6% houses and 6.4% other dwellings.
+Home ownership in Seymour Surrounds was at 37.9%, with mortgaged dwellings at 39.4% and rented ones at 22.6%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro Vic's average of $1,500.
+The median weekly rent in Seymour Surrounds was $265, compared to Non-Metro Vic's $280.
+Nationally, Seymour Surrounds' mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing